dbohlender/canfar.github.io/docs/tutorial.md

 Queue
 {% endhighlight %}

+Again, be sure to substitue the correct value for `[username]`.
+It is important to set this ```HOME``` environment variable so that the running job will be able to locate the ```.netrc``` file with VOSpace credentials.

 ### Execute it

 Save the submission file as `mytutorial.sub`.

 Source the OpenStack RC project file, and enter your CANFAR password.
-This sets environment variables used by OpenStack:
+This sets environment variables used by OpenStack (only required once per login session):
 {% highlight bash %}
 . canfar-[project]-openrc.sh
 Please enter your OpenStack Password: